The Servicemembers Civil Relief Act (SCRA) is a program that provides legal and financial protections for you when you are on active duty.

-Here are frequently asked questions and answers on some rights and benefits available under the Servicemember's Civil Relief Act (SCRA).
-This information is for personnel in the Active Duty and Reserves or National Guard who are activated to serve on active duty for 20 days or more under section 502(f) of title 32, U.S. Code for purposes of responding to a national emergency declared by the President and supported by Federal funds.
+Here are frequently asked questions and answers on some rights and benefits available under the SCRA.
+This information is for personnel in the Active Duty and Reserves or National Guard who are activated to serve on active duty for 30 days or more under section 502(f) of title 32, U.S. Code for purposes of responding to a national emergency declared by the President and supported by Federal funds.

-A: Pre-service automobile leases may be cancelled if the servicemember receives orders to active duty for a period of 180 days or more.
+A: Pre-service automobile leases may be cancelled if you get orders to active duty for a period of 180 days or more.
 Automobile leases entered into while on active duty may be terminated if you are PSC'ed OCONUS or deployed OCONUS for 180 days or more.

 A: If you are a party (one of the people suing or being sued) in a civil case (not a criminal case), your commander can ask the judge to stay or temporarily delay the proceedings until you can appear.
 Generally, your commander will have to show that military duty is keeping you from going to court.
 This is a tricky legal area - it is recommended that you have your civilian lawyer contact a Military Legal Assistance Attorney to discuss the best way to proceed in your case.

 Q: Will I have to pay state income taxes on my pay while I am on active duty?

 A: If your home state taxes military pay, you will have to pay those taxes.
 If you get assigned to another state, you will still legally be a "domiciliary" of your home state.
 The state to which the military assigns you cannot tax your military pay.
 If you moonlight, they can tax that pay - just your military pay is exempt.

 Be aware and get what you are entitled to.
 Keep up with all the legal benefits available to you as a service member, veteran or spouse and get updates delivered straight to your inbox by signing up for a free Military.com membership.